 Back pain is a common medical problem globally.
-Back pain occurs as a consequence of an accident, physical exercise, or certain medical problems.
-Back discomfort may occur at any age and can be caused by a variety of factors, including an accident or illness.
-As people become older, their odds of having lower back pain get higher.
-A variety of variables including degenerative disk disease contribute to this.
+Back pain occurs due to an accident, physical exercise, or certain medical problems.
+Back pain may occur at any age and can be caused by various factors, including an accident or illness.
+As people age, their odds of having lower back pain get higher.
+A variety of variables, including degenerative disk disease, contribute to this.

 Upper back pain may be caused by inflammation of the spinal cord and discs, as well as aortic problems.

 Back pain may vary from a little ache to a searing, burning, or stabbing feeling in the lower back and hip muscles or joints.
 The discomfort may also spread down your leg or worsen when you bend, twist, or lift anything heavy or stand or walk.